ElektraInitiative/opensesame/doc/usecases/assigned/nextcloud_talk.md

 - **Precondition:**
 	- The device is on grid.
 - **Main Success Scenario:**
-    - It is possible to trigger the actions Open door and light on/off via the Nextcloud talk chat.
+    - The user triggers opens door and switches light on/off via the chat.
-    - The user can ask about enabled/disabled modules in the chat.
+    - The user asks about status (is door open?) and enabled/disabled modules in the chat.
-	- The PIN code can be reconfigured in the chat.
+    - The user reconfigures the PIN codes in the chat.
 - **Error scenario:**
 	- The communication with Nextcloud doesn't work.
 - **Postcondition:**
 	- Bidirectional connection with Nextcloud talk chat.
 - **Further Requirements:**
-	- Module is extenable such that new chat commands can be introduced later.
+	- Module is extensible such that new chat commands can be introduced later.